Every manager in the car industry is aware of this:

 Meaningful work is a misunderstood need.

-Because it is confused with salaried employment.
+Because it is confused with paid employment.

 I know what I'm talking about.

 In 2019, I took a one-year sabbatical from my employment at Volkswagen and went on a trip around the world with my family.
-The pandemic eventually turned one year into two.
+The pandemic turned one year into two.

 As a result, I founded my first startup in 2021.

-I started AutomotiveLearners in 2023.
+I launched AutomotiveLearners in 2023.

 Working means creating value for others.
 And not having an employment contract.